 You may claim a tax deduction if you are gifting or donating in a foreign currency to a deductible gift recipient (DGR).
 Your donation must be converted to Australian dollars for this purpose.

 Are there other ways to send large amounts of money overseas?

 - Sending banknotes in the mail.
-We don’t recommend this option because the cash could get lost or stolen, and because Australians are prohibited from sending banknotes and coins overseas using Australia Post.
+We don’t recommend this option because the cash could get lost or stolen, and Australians are prohibited from sending banknotes and coins overseas using Australia Post.